sausheong/bots/README.md

 ### Create a constructor for your controller

 You should call the constructor of your superclass with the type of engine, create legs and do whatever else you want to initialize the robot.
+In the example below I am creating legs for a hexapod i.e. robot with 6 legs.

 ```ruby
 def initialize(type=:sim)